 Moreover, a small water fountain or other auditory pieces (sound of a waterfall, breeze) can be added, as well as fragrances, to have the feeling that we are immersed in nature.

 Like this article?
 You may also like to read: The Chinese Orange Tree or Kumquat: An Ideal Tree to Decorate Your Home

 Following the previous point, oriental decoration uses tones from nature, especially soft tones, such as beige and brown, reminiscent of sand or logs.
 Sometimes green, associated with vegetation.

 It’s also usual to use white on walls or furniture.
-But touches of brighter and brighter colors, such as red and orange, can be applied for contrast.
+But touches of more vivid and bright colors, such as red and orange, can be applied for contrast.
 Gold and bronze are very characteristic in vases or statues.